tuquio/Construc2/docs/README.md

 The `moduletable` class also vanished from modules rendered thru Construc2, that is the main layout positions.
 Not only is the "table" a total misnomer and relic from Mambo, the much more flexible `.mod` class allows for the same thing.
 And it's shorter to type :)

-The unconditional call of `new JCaption()` which requires caption.js which requires Mootools to create a single DIV is unconditionally taken care of and got nuked.
+The unconditional call of `new JCaption()` which requires caption.js which requires Mootools to create a single DIV is as unconditionally taken care of and got nuked.

 ## Component Layout Overrides
 Every "release" of Construc2 either adds or (attempts) to improve the output and markup of the CMS core component layouts.
 The com_content overrides are ripped from Angie Radtke's Beez5 (when J!1.6 was current) as a kickstart because of their great and extensive use of classes.